What is the colour of your outfit saying about you?

 Orange: Orange is a stimulating colour that can call people to action.
 It denotes confidence, passion, youthfulness and energy.

 So what key messages do you want to get across about yourself when you are meeting new people?
 Can you think of three key elements you would like others to think when they meet you for the first time?
-For example, if you want to come across as approachable, trustworthy and relaxed then green would be a good colour for you to wear.
+For example, if you want to come across as approachable, trustworthy and relaxed then green might be a good colour for you to wear.

 Knowing you'd like to wear a green is great, but the shade of green that best suits me may well be completely different from the shade that suits you.
 If you've ever spent time in the paint aisle of your local DIY shop you'll know that there are thousands of different greens to choose from, how do you know which one is right for you, which one will represent you in your best possible light?